 Whiting

-Whiting is fun to catch on light spinning gear and tastes great.
+Whiting is fun to catch on light spinning gear and tastes excellent.
 They school up in big numbers and respond well to berley.
-Whiting fishing requires finesse, so we recommend a 7-foot, 1-3, or 2-4 kilo spin rod paired with a 1000-2500 size reel.
-Spooled with 6-10 lb line.
-A simple running sinker rig to swivel, with 50cm of leader to a small baitholder long shank hook, or a paternoster rig with 2 hooks and interchangeable sinker depending on the conditions.
-Whiting are also great fun to catch on soft plastics including worm or yabbie imitations with lightly weighted jig head, and surface lures.
+Whiting fishing requires finesse, so we recommend a 7-foot, 2-4 kilo spin rod paired with a 2500 size reel, spooled with 6-10 lb line.
+A simple running sinker rig to swivel, with 50cm of leader to a small baitholder long shank hook, or a paternoster rig with two hooks and an interchangeable sinker, depending on the conditions.
+Whiting are also great fun to catch on soft plastics, including worm or yabbie imitations with lightly weighted jig heads, and surface lures.

 Watch our 25-minute whiting masterclass as we guide you through everything you need to know to catch whiting.